pph-collective/paraml/README.md

       is_mammal: true
     llama:
       goes: spits
-      is_mammaL: true
+      is_mammal: true
 ## we will only be using "april," which is the default month, so no definition needed!
 shearing:
   month: april
   to_shear: